-With the help of partners in the US and India, we have designed appropriate curricula for doctors, nurses, nurse assistants, and others, specifically suited to the needs of Cambodia.
-Our education emphasis is in clinical primary care.
+With the help of partners in the US and India, we have designed appropriate curriculum for doctors, nurses, nurse assistants, and other specialties.
+These programs are specifically suited to the needs of Cambodia with an education emphasis on clinical primary care.

-New nurses at MMC are enrolled in a one year comprehensive clinical nurse training program.
+New nurses at MMCC are enrolled in a one year comprehensive clinical nurse training program.
 Our nurse leaders also have the opportunity for further study online through Loma Linda University.

-Each year, 1-2 of our Family Medicine graduates have the opportunity to study Women’s Health at MMC for another year.
+Each year, 1-2 of our Family Medicine graduates have the opportunity to pursue study through the Women’s Health Fellowship at MMCC .
 All of our resident doctors and many of our nurses also have the opportunity to learn and also teach through this program.